perwestin/docs/contents/docs/get-started/introduction.md

 ## Overview

-Open Payments provides 3 building stones on which you can build you bank aware application.
+Open Payments provides three building stones on which you can build you bank aware application.

 The first is called ASPSP after Account Servicing Payment Service Providers.
-Most of these would be called banks in normal speak....
+Most of these would be called banks in everyday language.
 This set of
 APIs makes it possible to discover what banks that are available for a certain country and what capabilities those banks have in the Open Payments ecosystem.
 Here is a [tutorial to get started](/docs/tutorials/aspsp) with ASPSP.